-Cuomo had also worked to make the legalization of marijuana a top priority for state legislators this year.
+"By providing individuals who have suffered the consequences of an unfair marijuana conviction with a path to have their records expunged and by reducing draconian penalties, we are taking a critical step forward in addressing a broken and discriminatory criminal justice process,” he continued.Cuomo had also worked to make the legalization of marijuana a top priority for state legislators this year.
 However, a bill that would have legalized the sale of marijuana for recreational use in the state failed to advance in June, putting an end to hopes that the state would be able pass such a measure later this year.

 LawStreet Journal ViewMarijuana was legal in India until the US in 1961 compelled the country to put a ban on its production.
 Since then total 16 US states realizing the commercial use of the drug have decriminalized it.
 However, India is still following the draconian law.
 In a first, LawStreet Journal last year in its magazine (Volume 2 Edition 1) has brought the issue into light via a cover story titled – ‘Decriminalization of marijuana in India will be a great move’.
 The story contains captivating facts about the benefits of decriminalization of marijuana in India supported by the viewpoints of experts in the field.(With inputs from agencies)